-Several Special Areas have been identified in this report and cover an extensive portion of the Phase 1A area and 54 km buffer zone.
+Several Special Areas have been identified in this report and cover an extensive portion of the Phase 2B area and 54 km buffer zone.
 In cases where Special Areas overlap with each other or with EBSAs, information on these areas are consolidated under one overarching area, using the boundaries that cover the largest surface area.
 For example, the Gully MPA overlaps with the Gully EBSA (EBSA 24).
-Information pertaining to the Gully EBSA will be included in the description of the Gully MPA.
+Information pertaining to the Gully EBSA is included in the description of the Gully MPA.

 All Special Areas within this report are not equally ecologically significant or sensitive.
-A higher degree of caution and enhanced mitigation should be exercised in Special Areas that have been recognized through formal designations as areas with specific management measures: the Gully MPA, Sable Island National Park, Shortland Canyon (along with Haldimand Canyon as Northern bottlenose whale Critical Habitat), and the Haddock Box.
-The former AOI candidates, Middle Bank and Misaine Bank and Eastern Shoal, have also been recognized for their ecological importance, as demonstrated in a public consultation to select the new AOI for MPA designation on the Eastern Scotian Shelf (DFO 2011e).
-There is some uncertainty regarding the ecological importance of some EBSAs (e.g., EBSA 33, The Noodles: "possible snow crab retention").
+A higher degree of caution and enhanced mitigation should be exercised in Special Areas that have been recognized through formal designations as areas with specific management measures: the Gully MPA, Shortland Canyon (along with Haldimand Canyon as Northern bottlenose whale Critical Habitat), and Lophelia Coral Conservation Area.
+The former AOI candidate, Misaine Bank and Eastern Shoal, has also been recognized for its ecological importance, as demonstrated in a public consultation to select the new AOI for MPA designation on the Eastern Scotian Shelf (DFO 2011e).

 DFO is in the process of identifying a network of MPAs in the Scotian Shelf / Bay of Fundy region (DFO 2009a) building on past efforts to identify EBSAs (Doherty and Horsman 2007) using a data-driven approach, which will help confirm the ecological significance of certain EBSAs and may also result in the identification of different EBSAs than those identified in this report.
-Certain EBSAs are better understood and recognized for their ecological significance, particularly Emerald Basin and the Patch (EBSA 16) which is a well-known area of importance for a unique population of glass sponges (Breeze 2004; Doherty and Horsman 2007) and is considered to be particularly sensitive to human activities.
+Certain EBSAs are better understood and recognized for their ecological significance, particularly Lophelia Conservation Area as well as the Stone Fence and Laurentian Environs (EBSA 36) which is a well-known area of importance for a community of cold water coral species (Cogswell et al. 2009) and is considered to be particularly sensitive to bottom fishing activities.

-Some of the Special Areas have regulations that prohibit oil and gas exploration within and in the vicinity of their boundaries, namely the Gully MPA and Sable Island National Park Reserve.
+Some of the Special Areas have regulations that prohibit oil and gas exploration within and in the vicinity of their boundaries, namely the Gully MPA.